RahulSinghRaj/tele-shilling-bot-test/README.md

 Follow the instructions in github

 When the time is right,
-Fee will be charged for future use.
+**Fee will be charged** for future use.
-And you will know that it is still much better to use :)
+And you know that it is better to use this even if it charges fee,
+because you can earn more with powerful auto shilling :)

 # NOTICE
 Many people asking that it is not working now.